HARSHITHARSH/Crack-the-Covid-19-Crisis-Chatbot/README.md

 - Most static responses provide information found on the CDC's COVID FAQ Page: https://www.cdc.gov/coronavirus/2019-ncov/faq.html
 - Dynamic infection and death counts are sourced from Johns Hopkins University via the following API: https://www.covid19api.com/
-- Dynamic infection and death counts of Indian states are sourced from Ministry of Health and Family Welfare Page: https://api.rootnet.in/covid19-in/stats/latest
+- Dynamic infection and death counts(India) are sourced from Ministry of Health and Family Welfare Page:https://www.mohfw.gov.in/#
-- Helpline numbers for Indian States Page: https://covid-19india-api.herokuapp.com/v2.0/helpline_numbers
+- Dynamic news stories are sourced from Watson Discovery's news feed.
+Additional information on that service can be found here: https://www.ibm.com/watson/services/discovery-news/